Raed Gonzalez, JD, LLM, Chairman

 Raed Gonzalez was born in Puerto Rico.
 He earned his B.A.
-(Cum Laude, 1992) and J.D.
-(Cum Laude, 1996) from the Inter American University of Puerto Rico in San Juan, where he was also associate editor of the law review.
-As part of his JD, in 1995 he studied comparative constitutional law at the University of Barcelona (Spain) taught by Supreme Court Justice Antonin Scalia.
-He received his L.L.M. in Health Law from the University of Houston Law Center (1998).
+Cum Laude in 1992, and his J.D.
+Cum Laude, in 1996 from the Inter American University of Puerto Rico in San Juan, where he served as associate editor of the school’s law review.
+As part of his legal studies, in 1995 he studied comparative constitutional law at the University of Barcelona in Spain, where he received instruction from U.S. Supreme Court Justice Antonin Scalia.
+Mr. Gonzalez then received his L.L.M. in Health Law from the University of Houston Law Center in 1998.

 He has served as an immigration law practitioner for almost twenty-five-years and is eligible to practice in the Southern District of Texas Federal Courts, as well as in the 1st, 2nd, 3rd, 5th, 6th, 9th, and 11th U.S. Circuit Courts of Appeal, as well as in the Supreme Court of the United States.